Homeless at ‘Double Risk’ of Getting, Spreading Coronavirus

 That's what makes homeless people particularly vulnerable to the coronavirus.
 Almost 200,000 people live in those conditions in the United States, according to a White House report, with Washington state, California and Oregon among the states most affected by homelessness as income inequality grows and housing costs rise.

-And — in a possible recipe for disaster — the new virus has hit hardest on the West Coast, where all the nation’s more than dozen deaths have occurred.
+And — in a possible recipe for disaster — the new virus has hit hardest on the West Coast, where nearly all of the nation's deaths have occurred.
 Health officials have not yet reported coronavirus outbreaks among homeless populations, but tuberculosis and other diseases have swept through them in the past, underscoring their vulnerability.

 Yet few communities that are trying to contain the spread of the COVID-19 virus have rolled out plans to protect the homeless and give them a place to recover in isolation, which would prevent them from passing it on.